avinash11230/Agnirath-Stratergy/README.md

-# Agnirath-Stratergy
+# Solar car Stratergy
-Agnirath strategy for the car to travel from chennai to Bangalore
+Strategy for the car to travel from chennai to Bangalore